 - Great Expectations is a professional development program for teachers.
 It aims to help educators develop and ignite an environment of excitement and harmony in learning.

-- Here is a list of books to improve practices of self-compassion.
+- Here is a list of books to improve the practices of self-compassion.

 - Here you can access information which offers parents skills to teach your children effective prosocial skills.